The Student Experience

 • A braille writer and CCTV are always available.

-• Home-cooked meals are provided in our 421 Bistro, and our dining staff is accommodating to different dietary needs; additionally, we have a soda machine, snack/candy machine, refrigerator, microwave, and coffee.
+• Home-cooked meals are provided in our 421 Bistro, and our dining staff is accommodating to different dietary needs.

-• Visitors are welcome on a limited basis.
-Mail is always welcome and a telephone is available for calls.
+• Visitors are welcome on a limited basis, and mail is always welcome.

 • Smoking is permitted in designated areas only.